xenserver/auto-cert-kit/docs/xenserver-automated-certification-kit-guide.md

 In the normal case where the test kit runs to completion, we would ask that the vendor submits the ack-submission package:

 - /root/ack-submission-[time]-[date].tar.gz
-- <a href="xenserver-sr-iov-certification-form.docx" download="xenserver-sr-iov-certification-form.docx">xenserver-sr-iov-certification-form </a>, if SR-IOV certification is performed
+- <a href="xenserver-server-certification-form.docx" download="xenserver-sr-iov-certification-form.docx">xenserver-server-certification-form </a>

 However, if there is a failure such that the ack-submission package is not created, then we would ask that you submit the following: